Optimizing Our Animal's Immune Response

 Prince had given up; we were sure he was dying.
 I came across an article in The Horse regarding the immune system.

-It spoke of a product called transfer factors.
+It spoke of a unique immune modulating supplement.
 Upon finding an ad for the product I called

 Dr. Marrinan and asked him about it.
 He said, "try it, nothing else is working."

-I got a two week allotment of transfer factors.
+I got a two week allotment of this supplement.
 We didn't want to commit to more;

 we had already spent thousands of dollars on Prince.
 There comes a time when you have to be realistic and say enough is enough.

-After ten days on the TF Animal Stress Pack, brightness came back into Prince's eyes which we hadn't seen in months.
+After ten days on this immune support product, brightness came back into Prince's eyes which we hadn't seen in months.

 His appetite increased and he was drinking water again.
-I called my friend and ordered transfer factors horse formula.
+I called my friend and ordered special formula for horse.

 After two weeks his coat started getting glossy again and his appetite returned.
 Two and a half months later he is fully recovered!